 Tim Nguyen

-Tim Nguyen is Professor of Business & Finance and Academic Director of the Professors of Practice program at Middlebury College.
+Tim Nguyen is the Professor of Business & Finance and is the Academic Director of the Professors of Practice program at Middlebury College.
 Additionally, he serves as an Affiliated Faculty in Anthropology, Comparative Literature, Environmental Studies, and the Men’s Baseball Team.

 Tim has had a long and distinguished career on Wall Street and has more than 26 years of experience in finance and executive management.
 He has held multiple board seats on various for-profit and not-for-profit institutions.
 He currently is on the board of the UAFRS (Uniform Adjusted Financial Reporting Standards) Council.
 UAFRS is an alternative set of standards for reviewing and analyzing financial statements aimed at creating more reliable and comparable reports of corporate financial activity.

 In 2016, he served as the Chief Investment Officer of the State of Rhode Island.
-Prior to joining this public fund, he worked at two other large not-for-profit institutions—the University of Connecticut Foundation and the Texas Treasury.
-He currently serves as the Research Coordinator for the Traumatic Brain Injury Model Initiative System nestled at the Spaulding Rehabilitation Hospital located in Boston, MA (which is one of the largest rehabilitation facilities in the United States and is the official teaching partner of the Harvard Medical School).
+Prior to joining this public fund, he worked at two other large institutions—the University of Connecticut Foundation (not-for-profit organization) and the Texas Treasury (public sector organization).
+He recently served as the Research Coordinator for the Traumatic Brain Injury Model Initiative System nestled at the Spaulding Rehabilitation Hospital located in Boston, MA (which is one of the largest rehabilitation facilities in the United States and is the official teaching partner of the Harvard Medical School).

 In addition to earning his doctoral degree (Business Administration) from Case Western Reserve University, he holds five other graduate degrees: Brown University (International Development), Columbia University (Public Policy/Public Administration), Northwestern University (Management & Organizations), University of Pennsylvania (Law), and Yale University (Religion).
+He also has completed extensive graduate coursework (Public Health) at The Dartmouth Institute for Health Policy & Clinical Practice at Dartmouth College.
 His undergraduate degree in Political Science and Psychology (as a member of Phi Beta Kappa, Psi Chi, and the National Golden Key Society) is from the University of Houston, magna cum laude.

 Courses Taught